| Title: | Demographic Analysis and Data Manipulation |

 and used in Preston et al (2001).

-.
+"AK".
 Used only with age group "0".

 Mortality rates decline over the age interval,